 Video of the Day

-Some state's labor laws address the difference between service charges and gratuities, or tips.
+Some state laws address the difference between service charges and gratuities.
 This occurs when a state allows certain employers to take a credit for workers who earn the minimum wage or pay workers less than the state or federal minimum wage.
 The result is that service workers who earn tips may not be eligible for minimum wage protection and thus receive a lower tipped employee wage.

 Tax codes also deal with gratuities and service charges.
-According to the Internal Revenue Service, workers who earn tips must report them to their employers, who are responsible for withholding taxes from gratuities as well as regular wages.
-Service workers must then report their income from tips as part of their taxable income on year-end tax returns.
-Workers only pay taxes on service charges if and when they receive them as payment, which occurs when an employer distributes service charge income to service workers at the end of a day, week or pay period.
+According to the IRS, workers who earn tip income must report it to their employer, who is responsible for withholding income and FICA taxes from gratuities as well as regular wages.
+Tipped employees must then report their income from electronic and cash tips as part of their taxable earnings on year-end tax returns for state and federal income taxes.

 The differences between service charges and gratuities matter to customers as well as business owners and service workers.
-Except for restaurants, where customers can add gratuities to their bills, most gratuities are paid in cash, which requires customers to travel with small bills to provide tips as needed.
-Service charges eliminate the need to carry cash, as well as the need to compute an appropriate gratuity on the spot.
+Except for restaurants, where customers can add gratuities to their bill, many gratuities are paid in cash, which requires customers to travel with small bills to provide tips as needed.
+Service charges eliminate the need to carry cash as well as the need to compute an appropriate gratuity on the spot.

 On the other hand, service charges remove the opportunity for a customer to recognize poor or excellent service by changing the amount.
 Therefore, OpenTable suggests leaving a tip for good service in addition to paying the service charge, especially if the charge isn't at least 20 percent of your bill.

 - Consumer Financial Protection Bureau: Figuring Out How Much to Tip